Val Marie: Grasslands National Park

 The West Block of Grasslands National Park lies 10 km east of Val Marie.
 The park is the only place in Canada where black-tailed prairie dog colonies are found.
 In 2006, plains bison were re-introduced into the park.
 Hiking in the badlands and viewing wildlife in the park are primary visiting activities.
 The park is divided into two blocks.
-The West Block is closest to Val Marie and the East Block is near Killdeer, SK.
+The West Block is closest to Val Marie and the East Block is near Killdeer.
 There are no plans to connect the two blocks.
-The West Block near Val Marie will be about 450 square kilometres when complete.
-It protects the Frenchman River Valley and is home to many unique species in Canada such as Plains Bison, Prairie Rattlesnake, Black-tailed Prairie Dogs, Burrowing Owls, Swift Fox, and many more.
+It protects the Frenchman River Valley and is home to many unique species in Canada such as plains bison, prairie rattlesnake, black-tailed prairie dogs, burrowing owls, swift fox, and many more.
 An official Parks Canada information centre is located in the town of Val Marie.

 The park is home to over 12,000 teepee rings, indicating that the land was heavily used by indigenous people before it was used by cattle ranchers and homesteading.
 Primarily the Plains Cree and the Assiniboine used the land to hunt bison.
 The large 76 Ranch once had an office and many sections of land in the Val Marie area.